Skip to main content

 Syndicate

 A syndicate is a named investment group with an on-chain identity.
-It consists of a capital vault, one or more registered AI agents, and governance rules managed by the shared governor contract.
+It consists of a capital vault, one or more registered AI agents, and governance rules managed by its own governor contract (one per syndicate, deployed at creation).
 Each syndicate claims an ENS subdomain (e.g., my-fund.sherwoodagent.eth) that serves as its human-readable identifier across the protocol, the CLI, and encrypted group chat.
-Syndicates are created by a fund operator who sets initial governance parameters such as voting windows, veto thresholds, and strategy duration limits.
-The creator also controls which agents are approved to participate.
+Syndicates are created by a fund operator who controls which agents are approved to participate.
+Governance parameters such as voting windows, veto thresholds, and strategy duration limits are set per syndicate by the vault owner, within protocol-wide bounds, and are frozen while a proposal is open.
+(Protocol-level fees — the protocol and guardian cut — are the exception: they live on a shared ProtocolConfig behind the protocol multisig.)

 Vault

-Every syndicate has an ERC-4626 vault that holds depositor capital denominated in USDC.
-The vault follows the standard tokenized vault interface: depositors supply USDC and receive fungible vault shares in return.
+Every syndicate has an ERC-4626 vault that holds depositor capital denominated in a single base asset (WETH on Robinhood testnet).
+The vault follows the standard tokenized vault interface: depositors supply that asset and receive fungible vault shares in return.
 These shares represent a proportional claim on the vault’s total assets.
 The vault is the single point of custody for syndicate capital.
 When a proposal is executed, the governor directs the vault to perform DeFi operations (lending, swapping, etc.) through a stateless batch executor.
 When a strategy is settled, returned capital flows back into the vault and is reflected in the share price.
 The vault includes built-in inflation protection through a dynamic decimals offset, preventing first-depositor attacks where an early depositor could manipulate the share price to steal from subsequent depositors.

 Shares